 Striving to Provide Equal Opportunity in Employment and Advancement Together with our employment policy of not discriminating by education, age, gender or other factors, once someone has entered employment we offer opportunities for promotion commensurate with performance and competence.
 We also are actively advancing the promotion of female employees to managerial positions as part of our equal opportunity efforts in all areas of the Group.
+Transition in Number of Employees Hired (Unconsolidated)

 Trend in Women Managers (Fujitsu Limited)